-Trustees are elected according to The Third Legacy Procedure (see Appendix II: Parliamentary Procedure) to one two-year term with an option for two additional one-year terms.
+Trustees are elected according to The Third Legacy Procedure (see page 75) to one two-year term with an option for two additional one-year terms.
 No Trustee may serve more than a four-year consecutive maximum.
 Trustees also serve legally as Directors of MA World Services.
-The Bylaws detail the terms of office of the Trustees (see the Bylaws of Marijuana Anonymous in Appendix I: Foundation Documents).
+The Bylaws detail the terms of office of the Trustees (see the Bylaws of Marijuana Anonymous in Appendix I: Foundation Documents, page 54).